tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 6.4.1.1 Explanation of Phases (non-normative)

 A good practice for executing the BDQ Core Tests is to follow a sequence that begins by executing all bdqffdq:SingleRecord Validation and Measure Tests in a pre-amendment phase.
 Then, to execute all Amendment Tests in an amendment phase.
 Finally, re-run all Validation Tests on the data with the proposed changes asserted by the Amendments applied to the data in a post-amendment phase.
 Such a sequence of phases allows assertions to be made first about the quality of the data as they were initially presented, and then about how much the quality of the data would be improved if all proposed changes from the Amendments were accepted.
 The order and method of running Validation and Measure tests within the pre-amendment and post-amendment phases is not specified by BDQ Core.
-Within pre-amendment and post-amendment phases, the Validation and Measures Tests are agnostic about the order in which they are run, the extent to which they are run in parallel, or the extent to which they are run on single records or on unique values within a data set.
+Within pre-amendment and post-amendment phases, the Validation and Measures Tests are agnostic about the order in which they are run, the extent to which they are run in parallel, or the extent to which they are run on single records or on unique values within a dataset.

 #### 6.4.1.2 Phases and Quality Assurance (normative)

 It is RECOMMENDED, for Quality Assurance, with the current suite of BDQ Core Tests, to run all pertinent (to a Use Case) bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent MultiRecord Measures that return `COMPLETE` or `NOT_COMPLETE`.
 These Measures MAY be used as filters.
-Exclude records from the data set until all MultiRecord Measure Tests return "COMPLETE".
+Exclude records from the dataset until all MultiRecord Measure Tests return "COMPLETE".
 This, under the mathematical formulation of the Framework, is the assertion that the data are fit for the purpose of the selected UseCase.
 This process ensures that the data are fit for the intended use.
 This process MAY be performed in a single Validation and Measure phase without Amendments.
 This process MAY be performed on a post-amendment phase with all or selected proposed changes from Amendments accepted into the data stream.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.
 Acceptance of proposals for changes to the data into a database of record MUST NOT be done blindly.

 #### 6.4.1.3 Phases and Quality Control (normative)

 Under Quality Control, bdqffdq:MultiRecord Measure Tests that return numeric values MAY be used to assess the prevalence of quality issues in the data with respect to the selected bdqffdq:UseCase.
 This MAY be done in a pre-amendment phase and again in a post-amendment phase with all proposed changes applied to the data stream to evaluate how much accepting proposed amendments would improve the data.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.
 Acceptance of proposals for changes to the data into a database of record MUST NOT be done blindly.

 Numeric values from MultiRecord Measure tests under Quality Control MAY be used to identify areas of targeted work effort to improve data quality in a database of record for one or more UseCases.

 #### 6.4.2 Test Dependencies (normative)

 The BDQ Core Tests are largely agnostic to the extent to which they are run in parallel and the sequence in which particular Tests are run.

 While BDQ Core Tests are designed to be independent, some Amendment Tests have potential interactions given the by-design redundancies in Darwin Core (Wieczorek et al. 2012).
 In consequence the order of execution of some Amendment Tests can affect results.
 This is a particular concern when developing workflows with parallel data streams.
 When Amendment Tests are executed in a workflow where downstream amendments operate on data with the changes proposed by upstream amendments applied, the following sequences SHOULD be followed.

 Given that Amendment Tests propose a value to a primary term (e.g., dwc:eventDate, dwc:taxonID) from secondary terms (e.g., dwc:day, dwc:year, dwc:scientificName), primary-from-secondary SHOULD be applied before secondary-from-primary.
 Where multiple amendments on secondary terms could propose conflicting changes to a primary term, the sequence of Amendment Tests SHOULD be ordered.